--Dr. Jon R. Roebuck, Exec.
-Director
+-Dr. Jon R. Roebuck, Executive Director

 For the past two weeks, the news cycles have been dominated by the stories of the hurricanes.
 Harvey and Irma have certainly left enough destruction in their wakes to alter life in the affected areas for decades to come.
 There have been stories of great heroics and stories of great tragedy.
 There have been images of rescues and images of destruction.
 The contrasts in the story lines have been jarring… hope & despair, loving & looting, preparedness & surprize, relief & tension.
 By the time both storms blew their way through middle Tennessee, they were only a fraction of the “sound and fury” that once hammered Texas and Florida.
 And yet, all of us have been affected by the storms, if nothing else than by the images on the screen and the words of the reporters.